Introduction

 History & Legacy

 PhotoQuai was established in 2007 as part of the Musée du Quai Branly's broader mission to promote cross-cultural dialogue and showcase non-Western arts and cultures.
-Founded by Anahita Ghadain Etehadieh, the Iranian art director and founder of Tehran's Silk Road Gallery, the biennial emerged during a period of increasing interest in global photography but with a distinctive focus on perspectives from regions traditionally underrepresented in European cultural institutions.
+Founded by Anahita Ghabaian Etehadieh, the Iranian art director and founder of Tehran's Silk Road Gallery, the biennial emerged during a period of increasing interest in global photography but with a distinctive focus on perspectives from regions traditionally underrepresented in European cultural institutions.

 The biennial evolved significantly across its five editions, expanding its international reach and refining its curatorial approach.
 What began as a pioneering initiative became one of Paris's most anticipated photography events, attracting hundreds of thousands of visitors.
 Although the biennial was discontinued after its 2015 edition, its impact on the recognition of non-Western photography and photographers continues to resonate in the global art world.